TRUEnder/first-try/README.md

-This is my first repository in GitHub
+This is my first repository in Github